openvinotoolkit/training_extensions/develop/_sources/guide/get_started/api_tutorial.rst.txt

 In addition, the ``Engine`` constructor can be associated with the Trainer's constructor arguments to control the Trainer's functionality.
 Refer `lightning.Trainer <https://lightning.ai/docs/pytorch/stable/common/trainer.html>`_.

-4. Using the OTX configuration we can configure the Engine.
+4. Using the OpenVINO™ Training Extension configuration we can configure the Engine.

 .. code-block:: python